THE GUARDIAN

 1. My brief was to try and make the BFK II's as close to the original BFK as possible because that's what people know, ordered and obviously expect.
 So that's what I tried to do, except for the steel upgrade of course.

 2. My knife has more fixing pins because the handle is in two parts basically.
 While each part would have been OK with just two 5mm and one 5mm pins respectively, I went a bit further and added two 3mm to the horn and one further 3mm near the pommel end.
 Even if the scales were all in one piece, I would still have secured them with three pins and not two - but that's strictly my own opinion and preference.
+As a minimum I would want three main pins to help further secure the handle.

 In addition to the four of the knives shown, I've some BFK II prototype blades left, which I hand ground and polished.
 As agreed with Gary I'll be disposing of them privately sometime during May under my own name.
 Thereafter, the blades in their original form will not be made available to anyone.